cjoshreid/HardenWindows-pt1/README.md

 This project successfully fortified the security posture of the Windows 10 machine through a collaborative approach involving Wazuh vulnerability detection and Microsoft Defender.
 The combination of proactive vulnerability management and real

 ### References:
-Online tutorials, Wazuh documentation, Microsoft Defender documentation.
+Online tutorials, ChatGPT, Wazuh documentation, Microsoft Defender documentation.

 ### Screenshots: